Using one simple material, students build the tallest tower possible.

 A little bit about clean-up and recycling!

 When it’s time to clean up with this task, I put out about four large dish pans labeled: Unused, Rolled, Bent vertically, Bent horizontally.
-Kids bring their cards and throw in the labeled bins.
+Kids bring their cards and throw them in the labeled bins.

 When the next class comes in I give them a smaller stack of brand-new cards and they retrieve what they need from the already bent and rolled cards as they need them.
 We completely just keep reusing them!
 Later I throw all the bent and rolled cards into a large plastic bin, pop a top on it, and save it for the next index card project!

 We repeated this challenge right before Christmas this year with one twist- the tower had to hold something!
 And it might have been that funny colored little elf!